The Heavy (band): In media

-The song "Don't Say Nothing" was used in the trailer for Kingsman: The Secret Service, included in Gameloft's Gangstar Vegas, and appeared on the soundtrack for FIFA 13.
+The song "Don't Say Nothing" was used in the trailer for Kingsman: The Secret Service, in Gameloft's 2013 video game Gangstar Vegas, and appeared on the soundtrack for FIFA 13.

-On 23 February 2016, The Heavy were the musical guest on Le Petit Journal (Canal+) where they performed their single, "Turn Up" from their album Hurt & The Merciless.
-In addition, the song is featured on the video game soundtrack of EA Sports Madden NFL 17.
+On 23 February 2016, The Heavy were the musical guest on the Canal+ programme Le Petit Journal where they performed their single, "Turn Up" from their album Hurt & the Merciless.
+In addition, the song is featured on the video game soundtrack of EA Sports' Madden NFL 17.

 The song "Better As One" was used in the 2019 film Fast & Furious Presents: Hobbs & Shaw.